purescript-polyform/polyform/README.md

 An attempt to build simple, composable validation toolkit.

+## Warning

+Please be prepared for major API update as 1.0 release is on the way.
+In this new incernation main players of this library are going to be renamed and all pieces beside core validation types (new one based on `purescript-validation` `V` are going to be added too) are going to be extracted to separate contrib libraries.

 ## Objectives

   * Be completely render backend agnostic (form can be rendered as HTML but also as for example...
 HTTP query).